 What to bring: Paddles, lifejackets and safety equipment will be supplied.
-Lunch is provided, please bring your own snacks.
+Please pack and bring your own lunch and snacks.
 Dress for the weather, i.e., brimmed hat and sunglasses if sunny, rain gear if raining.
 Sandals (with heel strap) or soft sole boat shoes are recommended.
 Avoid cotton, if possible, and wear quick-drying materials instead.
 Bring a small backpack for your extra sweater or shirt, drinking bottle, camera, snacks and lunch.
 Line your bag with a plastic bag or, if you have one, bring a small dry bag.

 Register to Paddle Kwikwetlem to Musqueam on Sunday, September 22nd